MountSionCBSSecondary/SchoolWebsite/README.md

 ## Getting Started

 If you wish to contribute to the project take some time to read our [getting started tutorial](./docs/Tutorial.md).
+If you wish to set up a local server take some time to read our [http-server tutorial](./docs/verification-steps.md).

 ## Built With